vchen-98/uber_pipeline/README.md

 The data engineering and sub-querying is done in Pandas, the Cloud dataset storage and VM recall is done in Google Cloud Console, and the data fetching is done in

-First, we open adn explore our data in Python using Pandas.
+First, we open and explore our data in Python using Pandas.
 We can examine and cross reference this data with the info provided with the dataset.
 2. Create our ERD in Lucid
 3. Separate and clean our dataset in Pandas.
 4. Set up Google Cloud Console